MaastrichtU-IDS/d2s-bash-exec/README.md

 Simple container to execute Bash scripts from URL (e.g. hosted on GitHub) in a [Ubuntu Docker image](https://hub.docker.com/_/ubuntu)..
 Mainly used to download datasets for the [Data2Services](http://d2s.semanticscience.org/) project.

+See the [Data2Services documentation](http://d2s.semanticscience.org/) to run d2s-bash-exec as part of workflows to generate RDF knowledge graph from structured data.

 # Build or pull

 ```shell